SrivathsanNayak/ethical-hacking-notes/CTFCheatsheet.md

   # for extended password hunting, check the PasswordAttacks module from HTB
   # it includes a section on finding creds

+  # if the box is based on a web server or web app, look for stored passwords or hashes in the database
+  # for example, a machine hosting Apache OfBiz will have Derby DB, and we should check for config, creds, etc.

   find / -perm -u=s -type f 2>/dev/null
   # check SUID binaries - for exploits, check GTFOBins